PULMONARY EMBOLISM

 Each year nearly one million patients in the U.S. and Europe are affected by Pulmonary Embolism (PE), a blood clot causing a blockage in one or more pulmonary arteries within the lungs.

-In intermediate-risk or high-risk cases of PE, the blockage may lead to a strain on the heart’s ability to pump blood through the lungs and can be fatal.
+In intermediate-high risk or high-risk cases of PE, the blockage may lead to a strain on the heart’s ability to pump blood through the lungs and can be fatal.
 The current standard of care for PE is anticoagulation, though there are disparate guidelines to direct safe and effective treatment of patients with intermediate-high-risk PE.

 Boston Scientific aims to make ultrasound-accelerated thrombolysis the new standard of care for patients with intermediate-high-risk PE.
 Minimally invasive, this 15-minute procedure requires lower lytic doses, limits bleeding, and has proven patient outcomes.1